-As Chairman and CEO of Klingenstein Philanthropies, Andy guides our work, advising on strategy and direction and helps carry out all of our collective philanthropies.
-He is a longtime investor in early stage companies, where he has provided legal and business assistance to companies in the healthcare and technology.
+As Chairman and CEO of Klingenstein Philanthropies, Andy guides our work by advising on strategy and direction and helping to carry out all of our collective philanthropies.
+He is a longtime investor in early stage companies, where he has provided legal and business assistance to companies in the healthcare and technology fields.
 Previously, he was principal and co-founder of a Virginia-based venture capital firm specializing in the creation and management of companies in those fields.
-Andy practiced law for a number of years, both in a commercial law firm and as an Assistant United States Attorney for the District of Columbia.
+Andy practiced law for several years, both in a commercial law firm and as an Assistant United States Attorney for the District of Columbia.
 He holds a B.A. from Yale and a J.D. from the University of Virginia School of Law.
 He and his wife have four daughters and live in Washington, D.C.

 Emma Brownstein is the founder and Executive Director of the Greater Brookland Intergenerational Village, a grassroots nonprofit that helps older adults develop the tools and relationships they need to age successfully in their neighborhood.
 She began her career working in education-related nonprofits in the DC area.
 Emma earned her Bachelor’s in Political Science at Oberlin College, and her Master’s in Business Administration from Georgetown University, where she studied nonprofit management.